 Graduate training schemes vary widely from employer to employer, but all should provide you with the skills, knowledge and training you need to become a successful manager.

 Some management training schemes will support you through a formal qualification, whether an academic postgraduate degree or a professional qualification through an industry body.
-For example, the NHS management graduate schemes have, in the past, led to a postgraduate certificate in healthcare leadership, as well as specific qualifications depending on the specialism chosen, such as a Chartered Institute of Management Accountants (CIMA) professional qualification for graduates on the finance management training scheme.
+For example, McDonald’s offers promising trainees the opportunity to work towards a foundation degree in business operations, while the NHS management graduate schemes lead to a postgraduate certificate in healthcare leadership, as well as specific qualifications depending on the specialism chosen, such as a Chartered Institute of Public Financial Accounting professional qualification for graduates on the finance management training scheme.

-Other training schemes will end in a professional qualification; two of the most popular ones are from the Institute of Leadership and Management (ILM) and the Association for Project Management (APM).
-These courses will not only improve your knowledge and skills but also improve your future employability.
+Other training schemes will end in a management-focused professional qualification; two of the most popular ones are from the Institute of Leadership and Management (ILM) and the Association for Project Management (APM).

-A number of graduate training schemes will see recruits working on a corporate social responsibility (CSR) project or other types of fundraising; this can be a great chance to form stronger bonds with colleagues as well as an opportunity to give something back to the community.
-The John Lewis Partnership graduate management scheme tends to have a focus on CSR and will see graduates working on a project with a social enterprise organisation.
+A number of schemes also see graduates working on a corporate social responsibility (CSR) project or other types of fundraising; while joining in isn’t mandatory, it is a good way to network with a wider range of colleagues as well as an opportunity to give something back to the community.
+For example, BT has a graduate community called GradNet that facilitates community projects as well as social events.

-There is often a high level of responsibility early on.
+There is a high level of responsibility early on and graduate managers often tell TARGETjobs that they like the opportunity they have to make an impact.
 Schemes often have their graduate trainees working as deputy or assistant managers.
 Progression can be quick; this is particularly true in the retail sector, where graduates can be running a department within a few months and be running their own multimillion pound store in two to three years.
 Managers who have come up through the Aldi area management scheme, for example, have been responsible for three to five stores after their training programme.

-The challenges you may face on your graduate management scheme
+What challenges could you face on your graduate management scheme?

 Some schemes require relocation.
 For example, in the past Tesco has only recruited graduates who are flexible about their location.
 If you’re working in construction management you may need to spend periods away from home to be near the site and be willing to work weekends and late nights.